PurpurMC/PurpurDocs/mkdocs/FAQ.md

 If you'd rather use the downloads API directly (for automation, scripts, or whatever) you can find the API endpoints listed on [the home page]({{ project.downloads }}).

+## What are the best purpur options?

+It's hard to summarize Purpur because then it wouldn't be fully representative of everything it can do.

+Take a look at the [most liked features](https://www.reddit.com/r/admincraft/comments/pbx5le/what_is_your_favorite_purpur_feature/) poll over on reddit.
+But that list is hardly exhaustive, so do make sure to check out all the available options, there's something for everyone \o/
+{{ site_url }}/Configuration

 ## Can I make a feature request or report a bug?

 Of course you can!
 That's what makes Purpur better and better ^_^